50 Vintage Wedding Photos So Beautiful We Can't Look Away

 Marlon Brando and his wife of barely a year Anna Kashfi

 Marlon Brando had nothing but tumultuous romantic relationships, and that definitely extended to his short marriage to the 23-year-old Indian actress Anna Kashfi.
-The two married in Eagle Rock, California at the home of Brando’s aunt in 1957, and even though they had a child they divorced in 1959.
+The two married in Eagle Rock, California, at the home of Brando’s aunt in 1957, and even though they had a child they divorced in 1959.
 In her memoir, Kashfi remembers her marriage to Brando as one of the worst times of her life.
-She says that he was sexually incompetent, belligerent, and that the only thing she could count on him for was to be an absolute jerk to her.
+She says that he was sexually incompetent and belligerent and that the only thing she could count on him for was being an absolute jerk to her.
 Things were so bad that she once slapped Brando across the face in front of photographers.

 Elizabeth Taylor and Richard Burton snuggle during wedding number one

 After meeting on the set of Cleopatra in the early ‘60s Elizabeth Taylor and Richard Burton began one of the most turbulent love affairs of the 20th century.
 Even when they were married they were on and off, but always hot.
-When they wed in 1964 Taylor had Cleopatra’s costume designer create a dress for her that was completely unique.
+When they wed in 1964, Taylor had Cleopatra’s costume designer create a dress for her that was completely unique.
 She topped it off by weaving hyacinths and lilies of the valley into her hair.
-The couple wed on March 15, 1964 in a ceremony at the Ritz-Carlton in Montreal.
-They went onto star in 11 films alongside one another including The Taming of the Shrew and Sandpiper, and they divorced in 1974.
+The couple wed on March 15, 1964, in a ceremony at the Ritz-Carlton in Montreal.
+They went on to star in 11 films alongside one another including The Taming of the Shrew and Sandpiper until they divorced in 1974.
 However, they remarried in October 1975 and split up again after less than a year of marriage number two.

 Tom Hanks and Rita Wilson, bosom buddies forever

-From the outside it looks like Tom Hanks and Rita Wilson have a the perfect marriage.
-He’s a sweetie and he supports her country career, and she doesn’t seem to mind that he can’t stop buying type writers.
+From the outside, it looks like Tom Hanks and Rita Wilson have the perfect marriage.
+He’s a sweetie and he supports her country career, and she doesn’t seem to mind that he can’t stop buying typewriters.
 However, while speaking with Oprah in 2001 Hanks explained that their relationship is like everyone else’s and it takes a lot of work: